 *Please feel free to contact me for PDF copies of any of my published works.
 I can be reached at: aepare [at] umich [dot] edu.

-- Paredes, Alyssa. (in progress).
-“Plantation Liberalism: A Mindanawon Genealogy of Personhood, Property, and Activist Praxis.”
+- Paredes, Alyssa. (under review).
+“Plantation Liberalism: A Genealogy of Personhood, Property, and Activist Praxis between Philippine Mindanao and the Black Atlantic.”

 - Paredes, Alyssa.
 2021.
 “Experimental Science for the ‘Bananapocalypse’: Counter Politics in the Plantationocene.”
 Ethnos: Journal of Anthropology.